Images of the Prelude interface

 1. Branching path questions

-Each selectable answer in branching path question can lead to a new question set.
-When set up correctly an event organizer can create a responsive and dynamic survey.
+Each selectable answer in a branching path question can lead to a new question set.
+Enabling an event organizer to create a responsive and dynamic survey.

-Users can configure each answer to render follow up questions, or do nothing - the default behavior for a survey question.
+Users can configure each answer to render follow up questions, or do nothing .

 Showing branching path questions on Android.